-The Florida Department of Transportation (FDOT), District Seven is undertaking a Project Development and Environment (PD&E) Reevaluation Study along a portion of US 19 in Pinellas County.
-This PD&E Reevaluation Study will evaluate the need for improvements along US 19 (SR 55) from 66th Avenue North to SR 690 / 118th Avenue North in Pinellas Park, Florida, a distance of approximately 3.8 miles.
+The Florida Department of Transportation (FDOT), District Seven has undertaken a Project Development and Environment (PD&E) Re-evaluation Study along a portion of US 19 in Pinellas County.
+This PD&E Re-evaluation Study evaluated the need for improvements along US 19 (SR 55) from 66th Avenue North to SR 690 / 118th Avenue North in Pinellas Park, Florida, a distance of approximately 3.8 miles.

 This purpose of this project is to improve operations on US 19/SR 55 from 66th Avenue North to SR 690/118th Avenue North/Bryan Dairy Road in Pinellas County.
 This project will look at improvements to US 19/SR 55 and the US 19/SR 55 and Gandy Boulevard interchange in Pinellas County.

 This project is needed to better accommodate projected future roadway volumes, including the large number of commuters traveling within the corridor.
 Additionally, US 19/SR 55 serves the western edge of the Gateway Business District, which is a large employment and activity center within Pinellas County.
 The needs for the project are based on the following criteria: